unification-com/pac/README.md

 Changes can now be made, and will be hot loaded in the Docker environment.

+**Note**: the Docker composition internally runs the `start-dev-stack` script, which only runs the UI and Data Daemon.
+It is intended for developers who wish to add data sources, or modify the UI.

 To bring the composition down, hit Ctrl+C, then run:

 ```bash